 For example, Kioko packs the garments per ten instead of separately and always works with reusable plastic bags.

 No fair wages and poor working conditions are taboo at Kioko.
 The brand, therefore, cooperates with three transparent producers.
 In Peru, it works together with Solid International's wool factory Bombyx (non-profit association), which provides work for women in a vulnerable situation.
 The socks are produced in France and the fabrics are processed in Morocco by a team of seven sewers.

-So now it’s time to put your child in durable clothes with a playful touch.
+So now it’s time to put your child in sustainable clothes with a playful touch.
 Sign for their future and go on a shopping spree on kiokiokids.be.